Power and coercive control in situations of intimate partner violence

 Just before my office holiday party, he grabbed me by the shoulders and held me in front of the mirror.
 He told me that I had put on make-up like a «tramp».
 I begged him to stop.
 He said I wanted to impress someone.
 I told him that it wasn't true, I tried to reason with him, I told him that he was the one I wanted to look good for, but he just kept going.
 I felt like I was suffocating.
 I ended up shouting at him and I scratched his hand trying to get him off my back.
 He let go of me and called me a «crazy b*tch».
 Later, at the party, a colleague came up to me and told me that my partner was showing everyone his scratch and asking them how they felt about me at the office, because I was aggressive at home and he didn't know what to do with me anymore...

-Survivor's testimonies clearly show how "getting out" of IPV is about liberation and regaining power.
+Survivor's testimonies clearly show how "getting out" of IPV is about gradually reclaiming power over their own lives.
 Most importantly, their stories make it obvious that liberation happens gradually rather than in a single pivotal moment.
 The process begins well before an eventual breakup, and continues for a long time afterwards before the person is truly safe.
 Each time a victim makes a choice for themselves, each time they regains a little more power, increase their safety or comfort, find understanding... it is a link that is broken, one less thread in the spider's web, one more step towards freedom.

 Bien que la violence conjugale touche majoritairement des femmes, elle peut aussi toucher les hommes et les personnes issues de la diversité sexuelle et de genre.
 Les services de SOS violence conjugale sont offerts à toutes les personnes touchées par la problématique.